deliveree/api_sdk/SDK_ruby/deliveree-ruby-sdk/README.md

-# Deliveree SDK guidelines
+# Deliveree SDK guideline

-Deliveree - the Ruby gem for the Deliveree SDK
+Deliveree - The Ruby gem for the Deliveree SDK

 With Deliveree SDK, developers can integrate our on-demand local delivery platform into their applications.
 The SDK is designed for developers to check prices, book an immediate or scheduled delivery and follow updates until delivery completion.